 Key objectives include:

-- Create up-to-date understanding of the environmental conditions, wildlife and ecosystems on site, and to follow best practices that protect future users of the site and environment
+- Create up-to-date understanding of the environmental conditions, wildlife and ecosystems on site, and follow best practices that protect future users of the site and environment.

 What is the condition of soil and groundwater on the site?